-- IWF's hotline for reporting suspected online child sexual abuse material received a record number of reports in 2020: 299,619. - Of all the child sexual abuse material identified by IWF in 2020, nearly half (44%) included content created by offenders grooming and encouraging the children to behave sexually over a webcam or livestream.
-This is a 77% increase compared to the year before.
+- IWF's hotline for reporting suspected online child sexual abuse material received a record number of reports in 2022: 375,230. - Of all the child sexual abuse material identified by IWF in 2022, over three quarters (78%) included content created by offenders grooming and encouraging the children to behave sexually over a webcam or live-stream.
+This is a 193% increase compared to 2020.